asiloisad/pulsar-scroll-map/README.md

 ## Installation

 To install `scroll-map` search for [scroll-map](https://web.pulsar-edit.dev/packages/scroll-map) in the Install pane of the Pulsar settings or run `ppm install scroll-map`.
-Alternatively, you can run `ppm install asiloisad/pulsar-scroll-map` to install a package directly from the Github repository.
+Alternatively, you can run `ppm install asiloisad/pulsar-scroll-map` to install a package directly from the GitHub repository.

 ## Customize the appearance